-Red and blue team markers will be provided to each team.
-All markers must be attached to each robot playing in a game (cf. Figures 6 and 7).
-As opponent players may try to detect these markers, playing with any markers missing is not allowed.
+Red and blue colored plastic parts manufactured by Aldebaran Robotics will be used as team markers.
+All markers must be attached to each robot playing in a game (cf. Figure 5).
+Teams may play without the colored markers on the feet and on the shoulders.